ElenaCKay/deploying_and_automating/README.md

 3. Start MongoDB using sudo systemctl start mongod.

 4. Enable MongoDB to start on boot using sudo systemctl enable mongod.

+These steps can be seen in the db_script.md file. /scripts/db_script.md

 ## Connect app and database